discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 - If a lot of condition cleanse is needed you will most likely slot <Skill name="Mantra of Lore"/> which will then be your main reliable source of condition cleanse while also providing some extra <Boon name="Regeneration"/>.
 - Blasting Light Fields also causes area condition to cleanse.
 On Staff you can place <Skill name="Symbol of Swiftness"/> and blast it with <Skill name="Holy Strike"/>.
-- In <Skill name="Tome of Resolve" /> <MissingSkill name="Chapter 2: Radiant Recovery"/> and <MissingSkill name="Epilogue: Eternal Oasis"/> will cleanse conditions as well, however same as with burst healing this is often a last resort.
+- In <Skill name="Tome of Resolve" /> <Skill name="Chapter 2: Radiant Recovery"/> and <Skill name="Epilogue: Eternal Oasis"/> will cleanse conditions as well, however same as with burst healing this is often a last resort.
 When running Virtues, opening this Tome will also cleanse conditions.